|Wunderteam of Austria|

 He spent most of his career with Rapid Wien.
 After winning the European Golden Boot award in 1978, he moved to Barcelona.
 He won the Cup Winners' Cup and finished as the La Liga top scorer in his first season.
 He was named Austrian Player of the Year a record five times.
 He went to the WC Finals in 1978 and 1982, beating West Germany in 1978 in a match known as "the Miracle of Cordoba".

--- Andreas Herzog, Anton Polster and Walter Schachner were considered, but not enough space for them.
+-- Andreas Herzog and Walter Schachner were seriously considered, but I do not have enough space for them.
+I opted for the older players over Andreas Herzog whom I believed should be on the squad.

 The Wundertem is associated with the greatest moment in Austria;s football history.
 This formation is similar to the one used by Hugo Meisl for the Wunderteam.
 Basically, this is the Wunderteam with reinforcement.